en de

 Lots of recipes use milk to retain moisture.
 Another way to cut down is by swapping whole milk for skim or nonfat milk.
 If you want to lose weight, you should choose the best milk for weight loss to go in your recipe.

-Low in cholesterol
+High in cholesterol

-Healthy Recipe for Meatloaf
+Healthy Meatloaf Recipe

 So, meatloaf isn’t the most healthful dish, but you can improve its nutritional value with a few simple changes when you make it at home.
 All you need to do is slash the sodium, fat, and calories.
-Don’t worry; healthy meatloaf can be just as tasty!
+Don’t worry; healthy meatloaf can be just as tasty.

 See our healthy meatloaf recipe below.